miguelarbesu/miguelarbesu.github.io/_pages/projects.md

 toc: True
 ---

-This section contains information about projects or ideas I develop on the side, some interescting or closely paralel to my research, some more tangential.
+This section contains information about projects or ideas I develop on the side, some intersecting or closely paralel to my research, some more tangential.